College Factual by our College Data Analytics Team

 Towson is a fairly large public university located in the city of Towson.
 A Best Colleges rank of #248 out of 2,217 schools nationwide means Towson is a great university overall.

-There were approximately 333 nursing students who graduated with this degree at Towson in the most recent year we have data available.
-After graduation, nursing degree recipients generally earn about $67,719 in the first five years of their career.
+There were roughly 293 nursing students who graduated with this degree at Towson in the most recent year we have data available.
+Soon after graduation, nursing degree recipients generally make an average of $67,719 at the beginning of their careers.

 More information about a degree in nursing from Towson University